Nazi Party: Name

-The term was in use before the rise of the party as a colloquial and derogatory word for a backward peasant, an awkward and clumsy person.
+Before the rise of the party, these terms had been used as colloquial and derogatory words for a backward peasant, or an awkward and clumsy person.
 It derived from Ignaz, a shortened version of Ignatius, which was a common name in the Nazis' home region of Bavaria.
 Opponents seized on this, and the long-existing Sozi, to attach a dismissive nickname to the National Socialists.

-In 1933, when Adolf Hitler assumed power in the German government, the usage of "Nazi" diminished in Germany, although Austrian anti-Nazis continued to use the term, and the use of "Nazi Germany" and "Nazi regime" was popularised by anti-Nazis and German exiles abroad.
+In 1933, when Adolf Hitler assumed power in the German government, the usage of "Nazi" diminished in Germany, although Austrian anti-Nazis continued to use the term.
+The use of "Nazi Germany" and "Nazi regime" was popularised by anti-Nazis and German exiles abroad.
 Thereafter, the term spread into other languages and eventually was brought back to Germany after World War II.
 In English, the term is not considered slang and has such derivatives as Nazism and denazification.